Luisinhoas/Causal-Inference-GP1-/README.md

 ```

 There are sligh correlctions between gpa&act (which makes sense), videogames&gender (-0.4609669112, maybe problematic), slighly high between gpa&leisure(-0.152744844) and videogames&tv(0.270858361), but nothing really worring.
 Not only that even some of the low correlation coefficients are also found to be highyl significant.
 Thus, the Farrar-Glauber test points out that X1 is the root cause of all multicollinearity problem.
 There are several remedial measure to deal with the problem of multicollinearity such Prinicipal Component Regression, Ridge Regression, Stepwise Regression etc.

-However, in the present case, we can't go for the exclusion of the variables for which the VIF values are above 10 (we dont have any) and as well as the concerned variable logically seems to be redundant.
+However, in the present case, I can't go for the exclusion of the variables for which the VIF values are above 10 (I dont have any) and as well as the concerned variable logically seems to be redundant.
 Age and experience will certainly be correlated.
 So, why to use both of them?
 If we use ‘age’ or ‘age-squared’, it will reflect the experience of the respondent also.
 Thus, we try to build a model by excluding ‘experience’, estimate the model and go for further diagnosis for the presence of multicollinearity.
 As the problem seems to be more with tv, we're going to try to exclude it and also try using recode sqrt from the varibales age and gpa.

 ```{r}